fast-af/developer-portal-starter/developer-portal/for-sellers/reporting/weekly-seller-reports/subscribing.md

 # Subscribing to the Weekly Seller Report

-File a request via our Help Chat.
+File a request via [seller-support@fast.co](mailto:seller-support@fast.co).
 Please mention you would like to subscribe to the Weekly Seller Report and provide:

 1. Your email associated with your Fast user account
 2. Your store name and website URL